 - Service Location: US

-Brightside Health is a standout.
-Beyond their acceptance of most major insurance plans, including Medicare, Brightside integrates personalized psychiatry, medication management, and therapy.
-Brightside’s Crisis Care program – a unique offering in the online mental health space – can also help stabilize and support people facing acute mental health challenges.
+Brightside Health is a standout platform for people seeking therapy, medication, or both.
+Beyond its acceptance of most major insurance plans, including Medicare, Brightside integrates personalized psychiatry, medication management, and therapy.
+Brightside’s Suicide Prevention program—a first-of-its-kind offering in the online mental health space—can also help stabilize and support people with an elevated risk of suicide.
+It also offers therapy and medication management for teens (13+) in 38 US states so far, with plans to continue expanding.

 Pros & Cons